 Where To Get Lady Bugs

-lady bugs are readily available as both adult beetles or in their larval stages.
-Lady bugs are regularly available from local nurseries, breeders and online.
+Lady bugs are readily available as both adult beetles or in their larval stages.
+They are regularly available from local nurseries, breeders and online.
 Lady bugs will often come in a mesh bag allowing them to breathe easily.
 There will be housing medium such as straw within the bag for the bugs to hide throughout.

 Typical bug parcels contain 1500 beetles which may sound like a lot.
 However; this is a good amount of bugs to treat common infestations.
 Lady bugs are also available in gallon amounts.

 Note: There are over 6000 species of lady bugs so make sure to order a species that is native to your area.

 For house plant applications inside or in a small greenhouse 1000-2000 lady bugs will be plenty.
 These bugs are to be released in intervals to be most effective, we will cover this in more detail below.

 Here is a quick guide to how many lady bugs you will need for larger applications.

 lady bugs are a cost effective, natural pest control solution.
 Typically you can find lady bugs for sale starting around 25 USD for 1500 bugs.
 Typically it is cheaper to purchase bugs in greater quantities as quantity breaks are usually applied.
 However keep in mind how many lady bugs you need, as you don’t want unreleased bugs dying unnecessarily.

 How to release lady bugs for your indoor plants